sebtoombs/react-tailwind/readme.md

 ## Things To Note

 - When installing tailwind.macro, currently need to run `yarn add tailwind.macro@next` to get the version compatible with tailwind@1
-  -To generate tailwind config (not required), run `npx tailwind init`
+- To generate tailwind config (not required), run `npx tailwind init`
+- Postcss & associated config is only required if you want to use @import "tailwind/..." (for global reset etc)

 ## Limitiations